FelipeRT98/ShowHashes/README.md

 ## Why

-I created Show Hashes because I wanted a fast and easy way to check, search, and copy file hashes on Windows 11.
+I created Show Hashes because I wanted a fast and easy way to check, search, and copy file hashes directly from the Windows context menu.

 ## Features